mono/md-website/developers/articles/policy-system.md

 ### Project/Solution Folder Options

 The policy panels are also included in the Options dialog for projects and solution folders.
-An additional "Parent" choice is available in the named policy combo, and means that the project or solution folder will use its parent solution or solution folder's value for this policy.
+An additional "Parent" choice is available in the named policy combo, and means that the project or solution folder will use its parent solution or solution folder's value for this policy.<br/>
 By default, all solution folder and project policies use the parent value.
 Taken together, these options allow overriding the solution policies for any project, but the default cascading of values from the parents make it easy to control the policies when this granularity is not needed.

 Implementing policies